getsentry/sentry-javascript/docs/integrations/angularjs.rst

         .install();
     </script>

-These examples assume that Angular is exported globally as `window.angular`.
+These examples assume that AngularJS is exported globally as `window.angular`.
 You can alternatively pass a reference to the `angular` object directly as the second argument to `addPlugin`:

 .. code-block:: javascript